AronBerke/Scraping_Seamless/README.md

 This code was written by Aron Berke to be used for non-commercial (academic in nature) purposes.

 ## Layout
-...
+The seamless_selenium_scraper file contians code to retrieve the relevant urls from Seamless search results, and then scrape those urls for the appropriate data.
+The ratings_analysis file contains code to conduct the analysis required to answer the project's central questions.

 ## Final Output
-Please feel free to email me if you'd like to view a copy of the presentation associated with this project
+Please feel free to email me if you'd like to view a copy of the presentation associated with this project.